-Academics Review: The Making of a Monsanto Front Group
+Academics Review: The making of a Monsanto front group to attack the organic industry

 Print Email Share Tweet LinkedIn WhatsApp Reddit Telegram

-Academics Review, a nonprofit 501(c)(3) organization launched in 2012, claims to be an independent group but documents obtained by U.S. Right to Know revealed it is a front group — set up with the help of Monsanto and its public relations operatives — to attack pesticide industry critics while appearing to be independent.
+Academics Review, a nonprofit organization launched in 2012, claimed to be an independent group, but documents obtained by U.S. Right to Know revealed it was a front group, set up with the help of Monsanto executives and public relations operatives, to attack the organic industry and critics of GMOs while appearing to be independent.

 Related reporting: